Packed with classic Asian flavors and ready in as little as 5 minutes, frozen wontons are the secret to this easy wonton soup recipe.

-I’m not sure what it is about Asian soups and pregnancy but I have never wanted anything more in my life.
+I’m not sure what it is about Asian soups and warm weather but I seem to crave them just as much when it’s hot out as I do in the winter!
 From pho to egg drop to sizzling rice to miso, I can’t get enough of these sweet, salty, spicy and sour soups!

 Recently, I was in search of a quick and easy meal that I could throw together in minutes with items I already had on hand in my pantry.
 (And yes, this soup is exactly what inspired me to share my thoughts on Stocking Your Pantry for Asian Cooking!)